maki-nage/rxray/README.rst

     ).subscribe()

-When the distributed computation is statefull, items can be pinned to an actor with a key based selector:
+When the distributed computation is stateful, items can be pinned to an actor with a key-based selector:

 .. code:: python3